Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Physical setup Numerical Simulations

 where the pressures in the cloud $p_{\rm cl}$ and in the wind $p_{\rm wind}$ are initially equal because of the isobaric condition.

-The initialization of cloud-crushing simulations with the choice of code units in Eqs. \ref{eq:codeUnits} is illustrated in Fig. \ref{fig:iniSetup}.
-The parameters that arise in the initialization, boundary condition, and the evolution equations are the only relevant parameters in the cloud-crushing problem.
+The initialisation of cloud-crushing simulations with the choice of code units in Eqs. \ref{eq:codeUnits} is illustrated in Fig. \ref{fig:iniSetup}.
+The parameters that arise in the initialisation, boundary condition, and the evolution equations are the only relevant parameters in the cloud-crushing problem.
 The rest of the parameters, on the other hand, that do not appear in the initial or boundary conditions, as well as in the evolution equations, are degenerate.
 The relevant parameters are, therefore, $\chi$, $\mathcal{M}$, $t_{\rm cool, mix}/t_{\rm cc} \propto R_{\rm thres}/R_{\rm cl}$, and $T_{\rm cl}$.\footnote{The simulation parameters also depend implicitly on the cooling function $\Lambda (T)$ which goes in $\zeta$ defined earlier.} As long as these parameters are fixed, the initial and boundary conditions, and the evolution (appropriately scaled) remain unchanged.
+Therefore, cloud-crushing simulations are degenerate in the choice of cloud density (hence the value of initial pressure).
 For simulations without radiative cooling ($t_{\rm cool,mix}/t_{\rm cc} \rightarrow \infty$), the set of free parameters reduces to only the density contrast $\chi$ and the Mach number of the wind $\mathcal{M}$.
-It becomes degenerate for any arbitrary choice of both the initial pressure $p_{\rm wind}$ and the initial size of the cloud $R_{\rm cl}$ (see also \citealt{Scannapieco2015ApJ}).
+It becomes degenerate for arbitrary choice of both the initial pressure $p_{\rm wind}$ and the initial size of the cloud $R_{\rm cl}$ (see also \citealt{Scannapieco2015ApJ}).